 “What will you do when they break or fail?”

 This is a valid argument and probably the biggest downside of Chinese carbon wheels.
-If the brand doesn’t have a distributor in your country, you will need to discuss eventual claims over email.
+If the brand doesn’t have a distributor in your country, you will need to discuss eventual claims over email and, eventually, send the wheels to a repair center outside your country.

 “Why should I buy wheels from an unknown Chinese brand when I can buy wheels from a mainstream brand?”